bbacker/tlightswitch/README.md

     - allow EC2 user to opt out by removing or modifying the instance tags
 1. allow a dry run mode where power changes are explained but not actually performed

-## Tagging format - simple range of time during the a given day
+## Tagging format - simple range of time during the given day

 Ex. applying a tag to EC2 instance